 The Pecan Shell

 Wild pecans have a thicker shell that’s hard to crack.
 The name ‘pecan’ came from the Algonquin language, meaning ‘a hard to crack stone.’
 This is the tree's natural protection from animals.
 Now, many varieties of pecans have been bred to have thin shells.
 Some of them are paper-like thin shells that you can easily break with a snap of your finger.
 But the meaning of the word pecan is proof that wild pecans have a harder and thicker shell that requires some effort to break.

 The Pecans Appearance

 Wild and native pecans vary greatly in size and shape from tree to tree.
-A typically San Saba native pecans can have up to 150 nuts per pound and as little as 70 nuts per pound.
+A typical San Saba native pecan can have up to 150 nuts per pound and as little as 70 nuts per pound.
 The average is around 100 nuts per pound on a typical year.
 Very few natives are irrigated and rely on the overflows from summer rains for irrigation.

 Newer USDA varieties can be twice as large as native pecans.
 Most of the Improved varieties Millican Pecan sells are below 75 nuts per pound and since they are all one variety, they are uniformed in size and shape.

 The Native Pecans Texture

 Since the native pecans not only have a harder shell and are smaller, that makes it extremely difficult to hand shell without specialized equipment.
 Due to the small size, more effort is required to crack and peel the nuts.
 Once inside, the nut meats are golden in color and vary in size and shape.
 Overall, the pecan nut meat will be similar to named variety in texture, smaller in size, and full of flavor.
 The best pecan pieces to use as ingredients come from native pecans.
 Most pecan candies and pecan pralines are made with native pecan pieces.
 These wild native pecans are an excellent choice to use in pecan pies or chopped up for salads.